 Mozes & Aaronkerk (Waterlooplein)– Celebration with representatives from different religions (priest, Buddhist monk, Islamic imam, Jewish chazzan, 19.00.
 Christmas bread and gluwein afterwards.

-During the holidays, shops open longer than usual in Amsterdam (till 21.00), especially departments stores such as Bijenkorf, Kalvertoren, V&D, H&M and Maison de Bonneterie.
+During the holidays, shops open longer than usual in Amsterdam (till 21.00), especially departments stores such as Bijenkorf, Kalvertoren and shops like H&M, Zara, Mango and Primark.

 On Christmas Day most shops in Amsterdam are closed!
 Except the big shops mentioned above, they are open until 17.00.